vladen/aerobus/spec/readme.md

 });
 ```

-throws if @object#name is not a string.
+throws if @object.name is not a string.

 ```js
 [new Array(), true, new Date(), function () {}, 1, {}].forEach(function (value) {